maieryo/maieryo.github.io/_pages/team.md

 ## Student Collaborators
 ### Ph.D.
 Students
 - Fang Sun
-  - Examining the Effect of Contextual Diversity on L2 Incidental Vocabulary Learning: A Case of Japanese EFL Learners
+  - Project: Examining the Effect of Contextual Diversity on L2 Incidental Vocabulary Learning: A Case of Japanese EFL Learners
 ### M.A.
 Students
 - Salvador Xiongfei Wang
-  - Effects of Talker Variability on Second Language Vocabulary Learning: A Classroom Study
+  - Project: Effects of Talker Variability on Second Language Vocabulary Learning: A Classroom Study
 - Juni Kabe
-  - Learner Engagement in Task Repetition: The Impact of Learner-Generated Content and L2 Grit
+  - Project: Learner Engagement in Task Repetition: The Impact of Learner-Generated Content and L2 Grit